Talon Esports: Valorant

+Current roster

+Counter-Strike 2

+On 2 August 2024, Talon Esports announced its re-entry into Counter-Strike 2, with a roster featuring players from Oceania.

 Funding

 New Wave Esports Corporation, a Canadian company which provides capital and advisory services to esports teams, announced a strategic investment in Talon Esports on 18 November 2019.

-Sean Zhang, CEO and co-founder of Talon Esports, announced on 12 October 2020 that his organisation had secured US$2 million in seed funding from investors, including Felix LaHaye.
+Sean Zhang, CEO and co-founder of Talon Esports, announced on 12 October 2020 that his organisation had secured US$2 million in seed funding from investors.

+On 6 May 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with Talon Esports being one of them.
+This program gave Talon a one-time six-figure stipend if they were willing to enter new esports, as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.